Something is happening in Tombstone. I wrote a book about it.

 "I hate this club so much," Jay said, with great feeling and zero intention of leaving.

-From Lena's lap, Lunaria turned his two-colored eyes away from the wall, looked directly at the Stop-N-Sip entry on the whiteboard, and made a sound that was not quite a meow.
+From Lena's lap, Lunaria turned her two-colored eyes away from the wall, looked directly at the Stop-N-Sip entry on the whiteboard, and made a sound that was not quite a meow.
 It was lower than that.
 More considered.

 "Yeah," Lena said quietly, looking at the board.
 "Me too, buddy."